Not worrying about things that you cannot change.

 Color: White & brown spots

 Zen arrived to us in very bad shape; skinny, neglected, malnourished, dirty and heartworm positive.
-We're addressing all his issues right now and he is already looking like a new dog.
-He's gained weight, smells a lot better and his spirit is blossoming.
-Zen has began treatment for heartworm disease and we expect a full recovery within a few weeks.
+He also showed signs of kidney problems.
+We addressed all his issues and he now looks like a new dog.
+He's gained weight, smells a lot better and his spirit has blossomed.

-Zen isn't huge for an American Bulldog mix but is nicely gaining weight.
-His coat is super soft and looking better everyday.
+Zen isn't huge for an American Bulldog mix but big-bones.
+His coat is super soft.
 He is mostly white with some brown spots on his lower half.
 He has some dark freckles on his underbelly and a cute black snout.
 There are also some unique black markings around his chestnut eyes, which complement his sweet demeanor.

 Zen is living-it-up at the MPR shelter, grateful for the comfort and good care.
 Little does he know, life will only get better from now on.

 Zen is calm and well-behaved in his kennel, for the most part.
-He gets a little vocal when he knows other dogs are out with a volunteer and he's not part of the love-fest.
+He gets a little vocal when he knows volunteers are present and he's not part of the love-fest.
 It's not a huge issue.
 He's quiet most of the time and when no one is at the shelter.
-Keep in mind the poor boy has only recently discovered that people are nice and caring and he just cant get enough attention.
+Keep in mind the poor boy has only recently discovered that people are nice and caring and he just can't get enough attention.
 Who could blame him?
 It's obvious he was never loved before so he wants as much affection as he can get now.

 Laid back and easy going, but inquisitive.
 Zen is a middle-ground type of dog.
 He loves to play, but he loves to cuddle just as much.